Topics Map > Canvas > Governance

 Campus Canvas Admins should review the following documentation on the UWSA DLE Sharepoint site (restricted access; login required):

 Term start dates determine the default dates when users can have read-only or read/write access to a course.
 When the term, course, and section have all reached their respective end dates, all course enrollments are automatically set to Concluded.
-This makes the course read-only for Teachers and Students.
+This makes the course read-only for Teachers and Students, and teachers will be unable to add new users.

 Before an academic term begins, each campus determines when its Student Information System (SIS) begins sending a particular term to Canvas.
 Each new term is sent to Canvas with start and end dates provided by the SIS.
 Term dates in Canvas typically need to be adjusted from the dates in the campus SIS so that students and instructors have time to prepare before the semester and to wrap up afterward.
 Root level Canvas administrators will typically adjust term dates in Canvas to match the pattern in the "Term Setup" section below.